-The CIPD HR Awards reward and celebrate outstanding achievement in people management and development, honouring the valuable contribution that HR and L&D make to the success of an organisation.
+The CIPD HR Awards reward and celebrate outstanding achievement in people management and development, honouring the valuable contribution that HR and L&D make to the success of every organisation.

 Attend the Awards ceremony to find out who are the Award winners, that are demonstrating the highest standards of HR and L&D in Ireland were announced at a ceremony at the InterContinental Hotel on 16 February.
-The rigorous selection and two-round judging process, overseen by Professor Bill Roche of UCD Smurfit Graduate Business School, will mark your organisation out as exceptional in the area of HR or L&D.
+The rigorous selection and two-round judging process, overseen by Professor Bill Roche of UCD Smurfit Graduate Business School, marks out the organisations that are exceptional in tackling today’s challenges in HR and L&D.

 Excellence in HR leadership